The Powerful Truth About Expressing Love Through Plants

 You begin with what you want to say to your intended.
-Are you truly in love?
+Are you indeed in love?
 Is the relationship fresh and blossoming?
 Is the relationship friendship with the hope of more?
 Your desire to say or express feelings and words to your intended by following these traditions.